Friday, May 14, 2021

 Roll out dough with floured rolling pin to one inch thickness.

 Using biscuit cutter, cut out biscuits in straight up and down motion.
 Do not twist when cutting out the biscuits.
-Hint: Twisting will seal sides of biscuits preventing biscuits from rising and making for tough, flat biscuits.
+Hint: Twisting will seal sides of biscuits preventing biscuits from rising and consequently make for tough, flat biscuits.

 Put cut out biscuits on parchment paper lined baking sheet so that they are close but not touching.